 b.
-Key Business Separation Requirements
+Operational Licence Requirements

-The Company takes a zero-tolerance approach to non-compliant and unethical behaviour with laws and regulations in which the Company must comply.
-This includes a commitment to have in place arrangements to guarantee effective separation of activities to meet compliance with the Business Separation Requirements: Managerial and Operational Separation: SPEN must put in place, and at all times maintain, full managerial and operational independence of the Distribution and Transmission business from other ScottishPower businesses or companies.
-This means the Group structure must allow full managerial and operational independence of SPEN, and the corporate governance model in place within the Company effectively ensures the requirements are met.
+• Managerial and Operational Separation: SPEN must put in place, and at all times maintain, full managerial and operational independence of the Distribution and Transmission business from other ScottishPower businesses or companies.
+The ScottishPower Group structure has been designed to allow full managerial and operational independence of SPEN, and the corporate governance model in place within the Company supports this, to make sure the requirements are met.

-Any organisational and business change, such as internal staff transfers from SPEN, appointments to other business positions including embedded functions, or appointment of Directors, must fully consider Business Separation Requirements.
-Similarly, any employees who engage in activity with SPEN, such as cross business steering groups where best practice is shared, must ensure that the Business Separation Requirements are not breached;
+Any organisational and business change, such as SPEN staff moving to other business areas, appointments to other business positions including embedded functions, or appointment of Directors, must consider the impact on Business Separation Requirements.
+Any employees from other business areas who engage with SPEN (such as through cross-business steering groups where best practice is shared) must ensure that the Business Separation Requirements are not breached;

-- Non-disclosure of confidential information: Arrangements must be in place to ensure that confidential SPEN information is not disclosed to other ScottishPower businesses or companies - this means information that is not in the public domain.
+- Non-disclosure of confidential information: Arrangements must be in place to ensure that confidential SPEN information is not disclosed to other ScottishPower businesses or companies.
+Confidential information means any information that is not in the public domain.
 Information which could be considered confidential information will cover a wide range of subjects, including but not limited to, generation connection dates, other supplier data, cost data from SPEN procurement processes, or financial data related to SPEN; - Segregating of systems for recording, processing or storing data: Arrangements must be in place to prevent employees from other ScottishPower businesses or companies having unauthorised access to SPEN systems and confidential SPEN data.
-This includes data held within billing and customer management systems, or any IT system where commercially confidential SPEN information resides; - Restricted access to SPEN premises: Arrangements must be in place to prevent employees from other ScottishPower businesses or companies having access to premises, or parts of premises, occupied by persons engaged in, or in respect of, the management or operation of the SPEN business.
-Non-SPEN staff must seek prior authorisation from SPEN before accessing any of their locations; - Prohibition of cross subsidies: Arrangements must be in place to ensure there is no cross subsidisation between SPEN and any other ScottishPower company.
-This extends to internal corporate recharges, any transfer of goods or services, or business activity between the SPEN business and other ScottishPower companies; - Non-discrimination of metering and connection services: Preferential treatment must not be given by SPEN to any other ScottishPower company when setting charges and carrying out activity in relation to Use of System, customer connections and metering/distribution; and c.
-Corporate Functions
+This includes data held within billing and customer management systems, or any IT system where commercially confidential SPEN information resides; - Restricted access to SPEN premises: Arrangements must be in place to prevent employees from other ScottishPower businesses or companies having access to ScottishPower sites, or areas of ScottishPower sites, occupied by the SPEN business.
+This means that employees of other ScottishPower businesses can not access any SPEN floors or buildings without prior authorisation from SPEN (and the appropriate escort within the area); - Prohibition of cross subsidies: Arrangements must be in place to ensure there is no cross subsidisation between SPEN and any other ScottishPower company.
+This extends to internal corporate recharges, any transfer of goods or services, or business activity between the SPEN business and other ScottishPower companies;

-• Branding; SPEN must have, and maintain, a brand that is fully distinct from other ScottishPower businesses or companies.
-This means separate and distinct branding of assets, communications and material logos etc.
+- Non-discrimination of metering and connection services: SPEN must not give preferential treatment to any other ScottishPower Group company when setting charges and carrying out activity in relation to Use of System, customer connections and metering/distribution; and - Branding; SPEN must have, and maintain, a brand that is fully distinct from other ScottishPower businesses or companies.
+This means separate and distinct branding of assets, communications and material logos.